MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 Based on these factors, there are several recommended practices to consider when sizing the Reporting data warehouse:

 - Choose an appropriate storage subsystem.
 Because the Reporting data warehouse is an integral part of the overall data flow through the management group, choosing an appropriate storage subsystem for the Reporting data warehouse is important.
 As with the Operations Manager database, RAID 0 + 1 is often the best choice.
 In general, the storage subsystem for the Reporting data warehouse should be similar to the storage subsystem for the Operations Manager database, and the guidance that applies to the Operations Manager database also applies to the Reporting data warehouse.
 - Consider appropriate placement of data logs vs. transaction logs.
 As for the Operations Manager database, separating SQL data and transaction logs are often an appropriate choice as you scale up the number of agents.
 If both the Operations Manager database and Reporting data warehouse are located on the same server and you want to separate data and transaction logs, you must put the transaction logs for the Operations Manager database on a separate physical volume and disk spindles from the Reporting data warehouse to receive any benefit.
-The data files for the Operations Manager database and Reporting data warehouse can share the same physical volume as long as the volume provides adequate capacity and disk I/O performance doesn't negatively impact monitoring and reporting functionality.
+The data files for the Operations Manager database and Reporting data warehouse can share the same physical volume as long as the volume provides adequate capacity and disk I/O performance doesn't negatively affect the monitoring and reporting functionality.
 - Consider placing the Reporting data warehouse on a separate server from the Operations Manager database.
-Although smaller-scale deployments can often consolidate the Operations Manager database and Reporting data warehouse on the same server, it is advantageous to separate them as you scale up the number of agents and the volume of incoming operational data.
+Although smaller-scale deployments can often consolidate the Operations Manager database and Reporting data warehouse on the same server, it's advantageous to separate them as you scale up the number of agents and the volume of incoming operational data.
 When the Reporting data warehouse and Reporting Server are on a separate server from the Operations Manager database, you experience better reporting performance.

 The Operations Manager data warehouse database is a single source of failure for the management group, so it can be made highly available using supported failover configurations such as SQL Server Always On Availability Groups or Failover Cluster Instances.